vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ## Removing items and changing their quantity

-To remove an item from the cart use `removeItem` method, and similarly to update quantity use `updateItemQty` method:
+To remove an item from the cart, use `removeItem` method, and similarly to update quantity, use `updateItemQty` method:

 ```vue
 <template>